-8.2.5 Security Types
+8.2.5 Security Types and Market Sector

-As discussed in 6.2.6, 6.3.8, and 7.2 Financial Instruments are further classified by specific Security.
-Security types and their relationships are specified below in Figure 8.4.
+As discussed in 6.2.6, 6.3.8, and 7.2 Financial Instruments are further classified by Security type and Market Sector.
+Security Types and Market Sectors and their relationships are specified below in Figure 8.4.

-Figure 8- 4: Security Types
+Figure 8- 4: Security Types and Market Sectors

-Class expression definitions for all expressions depicted in Figure 8.4 are given in Table 8-6.
+Class expression definitions for all expressions depicted in Figure 8.4 are given in Table 8-5.

-Table 8-7: Class Expression Definitions for Security Types